- 1 Dark Agent

 If you have a level 2 agent you will get to roll 4d6 + 2 against your target.
 The max on 4 dice is 24 so hitting a level 3 (20 defense) guard isn’t likely.
 You’ll need to roll 18 which is really high compared to the max.
 There’s an odds table at the bottom of the game screen.

 Killing a guard just gives you victory points, killing a spy gives you VP and you get to take the top tile off the spy gear pile.

 - Targeting and Moving:

-When you activate an agent he is active for the rest of the turn and the spot the he’s in is targeted.
+When you activate an agent they are active for the rest of the turn and the spot the they're in is targeted.
 This is legal.

 Travis has a Jet pack.
 He targets his spy and two other people.
 He kills them both and then uses his jet back to swap with another guy.
 His spy is still active no matter where he goes, the guy he swapped with is now in a targeted square and is attackable.

 Likewise, If you use the diplomacy option the board moves but the targets don’t.
 So James can target his spy and to other guys kill them and then move all tiles up one so new people are targeted and then kill them.
 If you had a jet pack and two sniper rifles you could theoretically kill 6 people in one turn.